-- Complete the SRSU Post Baccalaureate Initial Certification application form and meet all requirements indicated - Pay PBICP application fee.
-Sul Ross graduates are exempt from the application fee (\$30), which includes one deficiency plan;

-additional deficiency plans are \$20 each.

-- Have a 4-year degree/major in teaching field or have at least 24 semester credit hours (12 of which are upper division) in the field for which you are seeking certification - Meet 2.5 GPA as posted - Have a grade of "C" or better in the following: 3 SCH computer science; 3 SCH speech; 12 SCH English - Satisfactory report of criminal background inquiry - Enroll in the certification course work as indicated on your deficiency plan - · Have daily access to the Internet and email - Basic Skills: See advisor in Education for posted requirements
+- Complete the SRSU Post Baccalaureate Initial Certification application form and meet all requirements indicated - Pay PBICP application fee, which includes one deficiency plan; additional deficiency plans are \$20 each.
+Sul Ross graduate: \$25, non Sul Ross graduate: \$50. - Have a 4-year degree/major in teaching field or have at least 24 semester credit hours (12 of which are upper division) in the field - For which you are seeking certification - Have an overall/cumulative GPA of 2.75 or better on a 4.0 scale - Have a grade of "C" or better in the following: 3 sch computer science; 3 sch speech; 12 sch English - Satisfactory report of criminal background inquiry - Enroll in the certification course work as indicated on your deficiency plan - · Have daily access to the Internet and e-mail